 I GREATLY encourage you to listen to or read the rest of the interviews.
 Please prayerfully consider what is said here because the advice given is golden.
 It’s very scriptural and wise.

 If you would like to listen to, or read the entire series, here’s the link to take you there:

 — ALSO —

-And then when the husband is the one tied to his family and won’t leave and cleave, Focus on the Family has a Question and Answer posting on the subject:
+There are times when the husband is the one tied to his family and won’t leave and cleave.
+To address this issue Focus on the Family has a Question and Answer posting on the subject:

 Filed under: Dealing with In Laws & Parents